Argimlas/swh/content/posts/instruction-bar-terminals/index.md

 **Note:** You can also find all files for the project [here](project.zip).

-## Introducition
+## Introduction

-With this instruction I will show you how to build yourself (bar-) terminals, that use radio signals to send each other predefined messages.
+With this instruction, I will show you how to build yourself (bar-) terminals, that use radio signals to send each other predefined messages.

-The terminal allows you to select a message and send it to a selected ohter terminal and displays recieved messages on an oled.
-If a message is recieved a LED turns on to indicate a recieved message.
+The terminal allows you to select a message and send it to a selected other terminal and displays receive messages on an oled.
+If a message is received a LED turns on to indicate the received message.

-The messages are send via a radio signal and the terminals are implemented as a really simplified mesh-network so each terminal recieves the message and if the message is not meant for the terminal it forwards the message.
+The messages are sent via a radio signal and the terminals are implemented as a really simplified mesh-network so each terminal receives the message and if the message is not meant for the terminal it forwards the message.
 This also allows to bridge longer distances than the radio signal can reach.

-if you want to read more about the project you can check out this [post]({{< ref "posts/project-second-semester" >}}).
+If you want to read more about the project you can check out this [post]({{< ref "posts/project-second-semester" >}}).

 ## Everything you need